If you want to know how to do a pull-up, consider this a place to start.

 Here’s one of my first successful attempts way back in October 2010.
 Note the cyclist lycra.
 I was just a couple months into my strength training journey.

-Also note I’ve gained 10kg (over 20 pounds) since then, and I can still do pull-ups.
+Also note I’ve added weight since then, and I can still do pull-ups.
 Hell, I can do even more now because I’m stronger.

 I don’t want to harp on bodyweight, but recently someone told me they should just try to lose weight to make getting a pull-up easier.
 I find that to be a depressing proposition.
 Remember, strong first.